oracle-livelabs/apex/approvals-component/1-approval-management.md

     ![Select New Application ](images/create-application-expense-tracker.png " ")

 ## Task 2: Create SQL Script
-In this lab, you create database objects using SQL Script.
+In this lab, you create database objects using SQL Scripts.

 1. At the top of the application home page, click **SQL Workshop** and then **SQL Scripts**.
 The SQL Scripts page appears.